Potential for Future Disasters

 will be difficult to produce because the ocean is

-6,600 feet deep and the oil is a further 16,000 feet.
+6,600 feet deep and the oil is a further 16,000

 The Era of Difficult Oil Begins

 dangers to the environment.
-The projects
+The oil projects

 described above are not cherry picked to emphasize

 the difficulties.
-They are typical.
 These descriptions serve as

 examples of how astonishingly good modern methods of